security-notes/infobyte-faraday-wiki/Vulnerabilities-Database.md

 ## Intro
 Find yourself writing the same descriptions over and over again?
 Tired of typos coming up in your reports?
-Faraday provides a simple solution; unify criteria for naming vulnerabilities and save time and effort to yourself and your team.
+Faraday provides a simple solution: unify criteria for naming vulnerabilities and save time and effort to yourself and your team.

 > Write vulns once and use them forever!